ozzieba/aider/prompt_patterns.md

 > in general when just returning a single file a hash is unnecessary (though eventually it gets wrap;ed in a Result along with stdout/stderr/exceptions

+> actually, can't we just do rnage(chunks.count)?

+> no need for the logs, just make the whole method one or two lines

+> if you're using a ; you might as well make it two lines

+> for `BatchedCreateEmbeddingsJob`, let's use in_threads: 10 rather than in_processes: `MAX_PROCESSES`

+> actually might as well add the last chunk id also

+> please fix (just) the memoize methods

+> - no need for cache clearing

+> - make a helper method that either uses an instance variable and defines a singleton method, or uses a class variable and defines a class method, but either way does the same thing

+> use close_batch_table.py, not table.close, to create the indices

+> when creating the tables, make sure there is a scalar index on id

+> table.create_scalar_index(column="id") (if there is a PyCall::PyError error doing that, assume that index already exists and keep going)

+> at the end, call close_table

+> no need for explicit `with_gil_state`, that happens automatically now

 ### 7. Generating Documentation & Scripts

 These prompts ask the AI to generate artifacts that are not production code, such as documentation, design docs, scripts, or presentations.